-of U.S. adults meet the CDC's recommendation for 150 minutes of physical activity per week economy in 2010
+of U.S. adults meet the CDC's recommendation for 150 minutes of physical activity per week nnebago Countu's Heal

 Statewide, bicycle recreation and tourism contributed \$924111 to Wisconsin's

 1/3 the amount of the U.S. population that does not drive